Fast Food Industry UK

 Fast Food Industry Outlook

 Whilst there a numerous positive trends surrounding the UK fast food industry, there are negative ones that mainly revolve around the cost of living crisis.
 With energy prices and inflation rising everyone is feeling the effects of the increased cost of living.
-However, this hasn’t yet impacted spending on fast food and takeaways as consumers are expected to run down savings accumulated during lockdown.
-But this doesn’t mean restaurants are not incurring extra costs so a need to combat this is essential.
+However, this hasn’t yet impacted spending on fast food and takeaways, but this doesn’t mean restaurants are not incurring extra costs so a need to combat this is essential.

 An option available to outlets is to reduce food waste.
 It’s estimated that food costs count for 28% to 35% of a restaurants total cost, making the inventory a direct investment into the profitability of your business.
 Therefore, food waste can be seen as throwing away a part of your profit margins.
 So, evaluate which food items experience the most waste and devise a method to reduce the amount of waste for this item.
 This will help to reduce the effects of the cost of living crisis.